shubham192/DevPosts/README.md

 `- cron: '0 * * * *'`

 This has been set to run every hour.
 You can change it using valid POSIX cron syntax.

-## 😃 Users

-Please let me know if you enjoy using this GitHub action!
-I will start making a list!

 ## ℹ Info